GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/Tableau development_v1.md

 The second was created by GMCA, by sourcing all the relevant data and adding into a single Excel spreadsheet.
 The dataset includes only the indicator values, and relevant denominators, such as the total 16+ population.
 Whilst scores can be calculated in Excel and input to the dataset, it was felt that an approach that built the measurements in Tableau would be more beneficial, as they would update automatically if any changes needed to be made to the base dataset.
 Similarly, this also keeps the core dataset clean for other users, who may want to create their own calculations.

 Furthermore, we added additional geographic information for each LSOA to the dataset.
-This was done using the lookup
+This was done using an ONS lookup [available here](https://geoportal.statistics.gov.uk/datasets/output-area-to-lower-layer-super-output-area-to-middle-layer-super-output-area-to-local-authority-district-december-2020-lookup-in-england-and-wales).

 These two data sources were loaded into Tableau, with an inner join based on the LSOA code.